 \section{Abstract}

-The quantum perceptron is a fundamental building block in the area of quantum machine learning.
-This is a multidisciplinary field that incorporates properties of quantum computing, such as state superposition and entanglement, to classical machine learning schemes.
-Motivated by the techniques of shortcuts to adiabaticity, we propose a speed-up quantum perceptron where the control field on the perceptron is inversely engineered leading to a rapid nonlinear response with a sigmoid activation function.
-This results in faster overall perceptron performance compared to quasi-adiabatic protocols, as well as in enhanced robustness against imperfections in the external control.
+The quantum perceptron is a fundamental building block for quantum machine learning.
+This is a multidisciplinary field that incorporates abilities of quantum computing, such as state superposition and entanglement, to classical machine learning schemes.
+Motivated by the techniques of shortcuts to adiabaticity, we propose a speed-up quantum perceptron where a control field on the perceptron is inversely engineered leading to a rapid nonlinear response with a sigmoid activation function.
+This results in faster overall perceptron performance compared to quasi-adiabatic protocols, as well as in enhanced robustness against imperfections in the controls.